Intelsat 29e: History

 On 27 January 2016, at 23:20 UTC, an Ariane 5 ECA launched from the ELA-3 launch pad at the Centre Spatial Guyanais.
 Intelsat 29e, its only passenger, separated 30 minutes later, and the satellite first signals were received shortly afterwards by the Kumsan, South Korea, ground station.
 The next two days were spent evaluating the health of the satellite and determining the exact orbit, then a series of nine orbital maneuvers to raise the perigee to 35786 km were started.
 This orbit circularization would consume approximately 2500 kg of propellant.

 When it reached its test position at 49.7° West, it deployed its antennas and solar panels.
 In a 28 March 2016, it was announced that Intelsat 29e had successfully passed the 30-day payload in-orbit testing (PIOT) and was undergoing the first performance testing with an anchor customer.
 It had been particularly challenging because it was the first digital configurable payload for Intelsat, and they had to also test the ground segment for the first time.

 On 7 April 2019, the propulsion system of Intelsat 29e developed a fuel leak.
 Service to customers was interrupted, and communication with the satellite intermittent.
 On 8 April 2019, the ground telescopes of ExoAnalytic Solutions spotted debris around Intelsat 29e.
 IS-29e is currently tumbling and drifting to the East.
 Intelsat issued a statement declaring the satellite a total loss on 18 April 2019.
+The failure was later attributed to two possible causes.
+The first was a micrometeorite impact.
+The second possible cause was said to be a combination of a short circuit caused by solar activity and harness issue within the spacecraft.
+The loss of IS-29e would be followed up on 19 October 2024 by the break-up of IS-33e, another one of Intelsat’s EpicNG (next-generation) satellites.
+As of current, any correlation between the two incidents remains to be determined.